Differential bundles as functors from free modules: Introduction

 We also hope that this characterization of differential bundles will be useful in further developing the connections between classical differential geometry and the theory of tangent categories.
 Since differential bundles are the basic setup for connections \cite{cockett2017connections}, we hope we can use the alternate formulation of differential bundles in this paper to reformulate connections and gain insights into their structure.
 In particular, we would like to examine the equivalence between horizontal and vertical connection in tangent categories in \cite{cockett2017connections}, with an eye towards extending this result.
 Similarly, we hope to consider dynamical systems in tangent categories using our characterization of differential bundles.
 Categorical dynamical systems were defined in \cite{jazmeyers_dynamical} and dynamical systems in tangent categories were defined in \cite{cockett2019diffeq}.
 A key part of the structure in \cite{cockett2019diffeq} uses differential objects.
 We hope that our characterization of differential objects can be used to make the relationship between \cite{jazmeyers_dynamical} and \cite{cockett2019diffeq} concrete.
 See Section \ref{sec:concluding_remarks} for further details.

 Finally, we hope that this perspective on differential bundles can help to find a correspondence between differential objects in a tangent category and its opposite.

 \textbf{Acknowledgements:} I would like to thank Michael Ching for suggesting the main idea of this paper.
 I would also like to thank Robin Cockett for going through the proofs in detail, finding the gaps and helping to fill them.
 Special thanks go to my supervisor Kristine Bauer for her support, discussing all the key proofs on the board in her office as well as for her support in structuring and communicating the result.
+I am thankful that my work was funded by the Alberta Innovates Graduate Student Scholarship.